Recording practices of the Beatles: Close miking of acoustic instruments

 During the recording of "Eleanor Rigby" on 28 April 1966, McCartney said he wanted to avoid "Mancini" strings.
 To fulfil this brief, Geoff Emerick close-miked the strings—the microphones were almost touching the strings.
 George Martin had to instruct the players not to back away from the microphones.

 Microphones began to be placed closer to the instruments in order to produce a fuller sound.
-Ringo's drums had a large sweater stuffed in the bass drum to 'deaden' the sound while the bass drum microphone was positioned very close, which resulted in the drum being more prominent in the mix.
-"Eleanor Rigby" features just McCartney and a double string quartet that has the instruments miked so close to the string that 'the musicians were in horror'.
+Ringo's drums had a large sweater stuffed in the bass drum to deaden the sound while the bass drum microphone was positioned very close, which resulted in the drum being more prominent in the mix.
+"Eleanor Rigby" features just McCartney and a double string quartet that has the instruments miked so close to the string that "the musicians were in horror".
 In "Got to Get You into My Life", the brass were miked in the bells of their instruments then put through a Fairchild limiter.

 According to Emerick, in 1966, this was considered a radically new way of recording strings; nowadays it is common practice.

 Direct input

-Direct input was first used by the Beatles on 1 February 1967 to record McCartney's bass on "Sgt.
+Direct input (DI) was first used by the Beatles on 1 February 1967 to record McCartney's bass on "Sgt.
 Pepper's Lonely Hearts Club Band".
-With direct input the guitar pick-up is connected to the recording console via an impedance matching DI box.
+With direct input the guitar pick-up is connected to the recording console via an impedance-matching DI box.
 Ken Townsend claimed this as the first use anywhere in the world, although Joe Meek, an independent producer from London, is known to have done it earlier (early 1960s) and in America, Motown's engineers had been using Direct Input since the early 1960s for guitars and bass guitars, primarily due to restrictions of space in their small 'Snakepit' recording studio.